EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-09-mariadb-backup.md

 that performs a backup of the database to a new volume, and another to upload the backup to offsite S3 storage via [Restic](https://restic.net/).

+You will need to provide S3 compatible storage bucket, with access and secret keys.
+You can use [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/), AWS S3, Minio, CephFS, etc.

 ## Config

 ```env